loboris/ESP32_TFT_library/README.md

 **To flash already prepared image to flash** execute:

-`make copyfs`
+`ESPPORT=<PORT> make copyfs`

 ---

-You can also prepare different SFPIFFS **image** and flash it to ESP32. *This feature is only tested on Linux.*
+You can also prepare different SFPIFFS **image** and flash it to ESP32.

+The example partition file reserves 1MB for SPIFFS.
-If you change the SPIFFS image, review the SPIFFS configuration as well.
-This would also need to be updated if the partition table is changed.
+If you change the spiffs partition size, update the SPIFFS configuration as well.

 `idf.py menuconfig`
 Navigate to **Components -> TFT SPIFFS** and set **SPIFFS** options.

 Files to be included on spiffs are already in **components/spiffs_image/image/** directory.
 You can add or remove the files you want to include.